 Apply for a U.S. Visa

-PRESIDENTIAL PROCLAMATION (10014): On Monday, June 22, President Trump signed a proclamation suspending entry into the United States of certain immigrants and nonimmigrants who present a risk to the U.S. labor market following the coronavirus outbreak.
-Effective immediately, the proclamation extends the suspension of entry for certain immigrants (Presidential Proclamation 10014) through December 31, 2020.
-The new restrictions imposed by the proclamation are effective at 12:01 a.m.
-EDT on Wednesday, June 24 and expire on December 31, 2020, unless continued by the President.
-U.S. citizens, lawful permanent residents, and aliens who are or were inside the United States or those holding valid nonimmigrant or immigrant visas on the effective date are not subject to the proclamation.
+On April 22, 2020, President Trump signed a proclamation suspending entry into the United States of certain immigrants who present a risk to the U.S. labor market following the coronavirus outbreak (Presidential Proclamation 10014).
+A second proclamation was signed on June 22, 2020 which further suspends the entry of certain immigrants and nonimmigrants (Presidential Proclamation 10052).
+On December 31, 2020, both of these proclamations were extended through March 31, 2021, unless continued by the President.
+U.S. citizens, lawful permanent residents, and aliens who are or were inside the United States or those holding valid nonimmigrant or immigrant visas on the effective date (12:01 a.m.
+EDT on Wednesday, June 24, 2020) are not subject to the proclamation.

 - The United Kingdom of Great Britain and Northern Ireland, excluding overseas territories outside of Europe;